edmundselliot/rhythm/README.md

-# Rhythm's Rate Limiter
+# Rate limit with Rhythm

-Rhythm's Rate Limiter is a thread-safe rate limiting library implemented in Rust.
+Rhythm's `RateLimiter` is a thread-safe rate limiting library implemented in Rust.
 It allows you to limit the rate of operations, such as requests to a server, by associating these operations with keys.
 Each key has a "bucket" of tokens, and each operation consumes a token.
 When the bucket is empty, the operations are limited.

 ## Features